Editor’s Note: This article was updated on June 24 to reflect the Supreme Court’s decision to reverse Roe v. Wade.

 Ban assault weapons

-Assault rifles have been used in a number of deadly shootings in recent years, from Newtown, CT in 2012 to Parkland, FL in 2018 and beyond.
+Assault rifles have been used in a number of deadly shootings in recent years, from Newtown, CT in 2012 to Parkland, FL in 2018 to Uvalde, TX in 2022 and beyond.
 Biden has called gun violence in the US a “public health epidemic.”
 In April 2021, he announced a number of executive actions to tackle the issue, but none included a ban on assault weapons.
-He instead called on Congress to handle that.
+Instead, he’s repeatedly called on Congress to handle that.
+In June, following the Uvalde shooting, lawmakers passed the first gun safety bill in decades.
+But it didn’t include a ban on assault weapons.

 Require background checks for all gun sales

 In 2017, researchers from Harvard and Northeastern Universities found that one in five gun owners obtained a firearm without a background check.
 And according to Everytown for Gun Safety, federal law doesn’t require background checks for unlicensed sellers (think: online or at gun shows).
 As part of his pledge to implement gun safety policies, Biden said he would work to require background checks on all sales of guns.
-In March, the House passed legislation that would require background checks for all gun buyers – but the Senate hasn’t taken it up yet.
+Part of the gun safety bill that lawmakers passed in June (see: above) expands background checks and offers federal cash to states for red-flag laws (think: taking guns away from those deemed especially risky).
+But doesn’t require background checks for all gun sales.

 Repeal certain tax cuts that Trump approved

 In 2017, Trump and Republicans in Congress worked together to pass the largest tax overhaul in decades.
 Biden believes the cuts favor the wealthy and corporations.
-He promised not to raise taxes for anyone making less than $400,000 but said he’d raise the top individual income tax rate as well as the corporate tax rate.
-In April 2021, the Biden admin announced a proposal to raise the corporate tax rate from 21% to 28%.
-That same month, the American Families Plan was unveiled – and to help fund it, Biden proposed reversing part of Trump's tax cuts by increasing the top income tax rate from 37% to 39.6%.
-Biden will need Congress’s backing to make this happen.
+He promised not to raise taxes for anyone making less than $400,000.
+But said he’d raise the top individual income tax rate as well as the corporate tax rate.

 Raise the national minimum wage to $15/hour

-Biden has supported upping the minimum wage across the country to $15/hour, and according to his campaign site, he helped get states and local jurisdictions to increase their minimum wages (including in NY) as VP under the Obama admin.
+Biden has supported upping the minimum wage across the country to $15/hour.
+And according to his former campaign site, he helped get states and local jurisdictions to increase their minimum wages (including in NY) as VP under the Obama admin.
 Since then, Biden tried to get the wage hike included in the $1.9 trillion COVID-19 relief bill that passed in March.
 But the Senate parliamentarian said 'that can’t happen' because it goes against certain rules around the budget reconciliation process.
-In the meantime, Biden has signed an executive order raising the min wage for federal contract workers to $15 an hour.
+In the meantime, Biden signed an executive order raising the min wage for federal contract workers to $15 an hour — which took effect on Jan.
+30.

 Make two years of community college tuition-free.
 And make public colleges and universities tuition-free for students whose families earn less than $125,000

-In February, first lady Jill Biden said the White House is going to “make sure that everyone has access to free community college and training programs."
-And on April 28 2021 – the day before Biden's big 100-day milestone – his admin introduced the American Families Plan, which would one: cover two years of community college for every American.
-And two: provide subsidized tuition to students whose families earn less than $125,000 and who are enrolled in HBCUs or or other minority-serving institutions.
-Now it's up to Congress to pass the package.
+In Feb.
+2021, first lady Jill Biden said the White House is going to “make sure that everyone has access to free community college and training programs."
+And in April 2021, his admin introduced the American Families Plan — one of the core frameworks of his Build Back Better package.
+Which included, one: Covering two years of community college for every American.
+And two: Providing subsidized tuition to students whose families earn less than $125,000 and who are enrolled in HBCUs or or other minority-serving institutions.

 Provide universal pre-K for three- and four-year-olds

 On the campaign trail, Biden pledged to institute universal pre-K. He said that high-quality pre-kindergarten is “a major financial, logistical, and emotional burden” for families.
-And unveiled a $775 billion economic plan that would include the measure.
-Under the American Families Plan announced in April 2021 (see: above), the Biden admin plans to invest $200 billion in universal pre-K for any child who's three or four years old.
-But it's still TBD if Congress will pass the bill.
+Under the Build Back Better plan passed by the House, $400 billion would have gone toward providing free universal pre-K for any child who's three or four years old.
+And making child care more affordable.
+But given that Build Back Better has essentially stalled in Congress, it’s unclear if the admin will take up this issue again.

 Wipe out $10,000 in federal student loans